 - BMX Race Track Hamburg – BMX facility for club members

-23. Play black light mini golf
+23. Black light mini golf

 Germany’s largest black light adventure world awaits you in the “Schwarzlichtvierte” (which literally means black light district).
 There is mini golf, a virtual reality experience and a course through laser beams as well as a snack bar.